Religion in the Faroe Islands: History

 The Færeyinga saga is often cited with respect to the early spread of Christendom in the islands.
 The saga states that the king of Norway told Sigmund to go by ship to the Faroe Islands with orders from the King.
 Sigmund's orders were clear: he was supposed to make the 18 small islands Christian, which is what he did, according to the saga.
 This event is believed to have taken place around 1000, but the Faroese did not establish an organised congregation of the Catholic Church before around 1100, so there do appear to be some inconsistencies in the saga.

 The islands, initially under Norwegian governance, transitioned to Danish jurisdiction in 1523.
 During this period, significant religious changes occurred. Ámundur Ólavsson, the last Catholic Bishop of the Faroe Islands, was succeeded by Jens Gregersøn Riber, the first Lutheran bishop, marking the transition to Lutheranism in 1540.

 Demographics

 The religious demographics of the Faroe Islands are dominated by Christianity.

 According to the 2011 Census: there were 33,018 Christians (95.44%), 23 Muslims (0.07%), 7 Hindus (0.02%), 66 Buddhists (0.19%), 12 Jews (0.03%), 13 Baháʼís (0.04%), 3 Sikhs (0.01%), 149 Others (0.43%), 85 with more than one belief (0.25%) and 1,397 with no religion (4.04%).
+The question was optional; 94% of the respondents answered.

 The Catholic Church has around 270 adherents, representing 0.8% from Faroe population.
-There are also small groups of Seventh-day Adventists, Jehovah's Witnesses, Ahmadi Muslims and followers of the Baháʼí Faith in the country.
+There are also small groups of Seventh-day Adventists, Jehovah's Witnesses, and Ahmadi Muslims in the country.